Sharps disposal

 - If you find sharps on private property, you can file a complaint through the Seattle Department of Construction and Inspections.

-Unincorporated King County (outside of city limits):
+Unincorporated King County (outside of city limits)

 - If you find sharps on public or private property in unincorporated King County, call the Illegal Dumping Hotline at 206-296-7483.

-In King County (outside the city limits of Seattle):
+In King County (outside the city limits of Seattle)

 - If you find sharps on private property that the property owner has not cleaned up, call the Illegal Dumping Hotline at 206-296-7483.

-- Click on the appropriate link, then search on their page for "Code Compliance" (called 'Code Enforcement' in some cities) and submit a complaint through the city.
+- If you find sharps on public property, see list of city and town websites then click on the appropriate link and search on their page for "Code Compliance" (called 'Code Enforcement' in some cities) and submit a complaint through the city.